DevExpress/devextreme-documentation/concepts/90 Integration Guides/20 Optimize Your Data Grids with GraphQL.md

 GraphQL is a trending API query language and data processing layer.
 Facebook engineers created GraphQL because REST APIs did not meet their performance requirements.

 Modern websites need to display large amounts of data from more than one source.
 To get this data from a REST API, applications have to issue multiple network requests.
 Each request takes time to resolve, which slows the application down.
 If you don't optimize your SQL queries, API responses may include unnecessary data.
-The application wastes its users' time to load data they don't get to see.
+The application wastes time loading data users don't get to see.

 GraphQL is an intermediary layer that takes a single API request, and responds to it with data from multiple sources.
 It allows you to get very specific, and does not include unnecessary data in its responses.
 You can replace your REST API with GraphQL, or use GraphQL alongside your REST API.